-Due to licensing restrictions, the NECO Library is presently unable to provide off-campus access to resources or interlibrary loan services to graduates and former residents.
+Due to licensing restrictions, the NECO Library is presently unable to provide direct off-campus access to subscribed resources or interlibrary loan services to graduates and former residents.
 However, there are several options available to you.

 Point-of-care tools are resources designed to quickly and easily answer clinical questions, often when seeing a patient.
 These tools synthesize the best evidence available on a topic, and are updated regularly.
 Well-known point-of-care tools include DynaMed Plus, UpToDate, and Clinical Key.